opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 ## Transform documents during reindexing

-You can use an ingesting pipeline during the `reindex` operation to transform your data in flight as part of an ingest node pipeline process.
-The documents from the source index go through a pipeline that transforms them in some way before they get copied to the destination index.
+You can use an ingesting pipeline during the `reindex` operation to transform your data in flight as part of an ingest pipeline.

 ```json
 POST _reindex